Why you should visit the Daintree Rainforest right now

 The rainforest is unlike anywhere else on earth

-There are many ways you can experience the rainforest – up high in the trees on a Jungle Surfing Canopy Tour, along the creeks, or on hikes through the national park – but there are also several fantastic and accessible boardwalks dotted from Cow Bay up to Myall Beach.
+There are many ways you can experience the rainforest – along the creeks, or on hikes through the national park – but there are also several fantastic and accessible boardwalks dotted from Cow Bay up to Myall Beach.

 The Dubuji Boardwalk provides a 1.2-kilometre meander under the shade of some truly spectacular, and rare, fan palms.
 Dubuji is a Kuku Yalanji word meaning ‘place of spirits’, and a walk along this boardwalk will have you feeling a deep connection with the forest around you.